P233/nextjs-template/README.md

 ## Usage

-1. Click the `Use this template` button to create your own repo.
+1. To create your own repository, click the "Use this template" button.
-2. Open the `package.json` file, update the project name, and then run `npm i`.
+2. Update the project name in `package.json`, then run `npm i`.
 3. Update your Google font in `./src/pages/_document.tsx` and `./src/styles/_common.scss`.
-4. Run `npm run create ComponentName` to generate a new component folder.
+4. To generate a new component folder, run `npm run create [ComponentName]`.